robertwoodland/y13project/TO-DO.md

 Standardise task states as output of getTasks
 Standardise project states as output of getProjects

+Unnecessary .get from firebase to get projectId by projectName in TaskDetails.js

 Completed tasks count (store in users, use as context, increment when task completed)